 Macron buses highlight new French president's mixed legacy

-A man waits with his luggage at a Ouibus station in Paris, France, Tuesday, May 9, 2017.
-They're dubbed the Macron buses, cheap long-distance rides across France that were among Emmanuel Macron's few notable achievements before his meteoric rise to the French presidency, part of his efforts to loosen up the monopolized transport sector and invigorate the French economy.
+They're dubbed the Macron buses, cheap long-distance rides across France that were among Emmanuel Macron's few notable achievements before his meteoric rise to the French presidency, part of his efforts to loosen up France's monopoly-bound transport sector and invigorate the country's economy.
+A ride on one such bus leaving on the A10 highway out of Paris shows how the president-elect might try to change France - and the challenges he may face after his inauguration on Sunday.

 |Title